 - Assaulted; threw a missile at; stalked; harassed or intimidated a person;

-- That person was a police officer; and
+- That person was a police officer, and

 The maximum penalty for this offence is imprisonment for 5 years.

-An aggravated form of this offence is contained in section 60(1A), where the above actions are demonstrated during a public disorder.
+Section 60 (1A) contains an aggravated form of this offence, where the above actions are demonstrated during a public disorder.

 Where the injury is sustained to a police officer, the penalties are increased.
 If an action or assault causes actual bodily harm to the Police Officer the maximum penalty is imprisonment for 7 years or, if it occurs during a public disorder, imprisonment for 9 years